-According to statistical surveys, most computer trainers in the US receive an average salary of $63,907 per year, equivalent to $3 per hour.
+According to our statistical report, most computer trainers in the US receive an average salary of $48,906 per year, equivalent to $23.51 per hour.
 They get expected benefits like health insurance, retirement savings, and tuition assistance.

 As a computer trainer, you will be fine with job opportunities because of many potential customers.
 They usually want to be proficient and productive with software programs such as Adobe Photoshop, Microsoft Excel, and WordPress.

 Many businesses and business organizations highly demand expert computer trainers to train and teach their employees.